5 cool restaurants that both kids and parents will love on Provo

 Here are 5 places we love, in no particular order.

 There’s something about live music that just enhances the mood and Bob’s delivers with a great band on Wednesday nights.
 The restaurant features at least a dozen good dishes, a nice grown-up bar and an enviable marina view.
 If your crew gets a little antsy during a lengthy meal, you can include a game of bocce ball and keep the whole family busy – but maybe not on Wednesdays (cool band of expats), since the place is packed with lots of hungry locals and tourists alike.

 Coco Van is like a casual, friendly laidback cousin to our island’s reputed and fancier Coco Bistro.
 This quintessential summer hang-out features swaying palms and whimsical beach clichés that transport you to an island beat.
 Coco Van is a fun, affordable dining alternative with picnic tables and tasty food that’s served straight out of an Airstream kitchen.

-Located in Five Keys, this local venue boasts an incredible view that’s even cooler when you consider that you can eat and drink, with your feet in the very soft sand.
-A local singer entertains patrons during lunch.
+Located in Five Keys, these local venues boast an incredible view that’s even cooler when you consider that you can eat and drink, with your feet in the ocean.

 Part of travel is trying out local specialities and conch is definitely something to discover down here.
 This restaurant lives up to its name: conch is the star, though they have many other options, and the vibe is beach casual.
 Keep your toes in the sand, your eyes on the view and save a few dollars to buy some shiny conch on the beach.

-We’re not gonna lie, we go to Turks Kebab for their Giro Sandwich, which is out of this world.
+We’re not gonna lie, we go to Turks Kebab for their Giro Sandwich (no. 14 on their menu), which is out of this world.
 The venue is nothing fancy, but it’s cozy, comfortable and friendly.
 For us, that’s often the best combination.

 Want to know about Turks and Caicos from a teen’s perspective?
 Max helped put this kids article together when he was 11 and it’s still on point.